Garnel/conf_stuff/README.md

 vime
 ====

-It is a collection of vim configuration and plugins related
+It is a collection of configuration

+1. .zshrc
+2. vim